Skip to content

 FieldTypeDescription

 eventstringThe event type (see Event Types).
+Also sent as the X-Vivreal-Event header.

 dataobjectEvent-specific payload.
-Structure varies by event type.
+Structure varies by event type — see Example Payloads below.

 HTTP Headers